The InSAR absolute phase amid singularities: Differential InSAR absolute phase

 \subsubsection{Point scatterer}

-For a point-like scatterer, the general definition of the absolute phase \eqref{eq:phiadiff} is proportional to the difference in optical path length, as expected \cite{bamler98}.
+For a point scatterer, the absolute phase defined through \eqref{eq:phiadiff} is proportional to the difference in optical path length, as expected \cite{bamler98}.
 Assuming a monostatic configuration, zero spatial baseline, the plane wave approximation and no atmospheric or other phase screens, the single-look coherence

-where $k$ is the scalar wavenumber, $d$ the scatterer's line-of-sight distance, and the primary acquisition at $t_1$ is fixed.
-Multilook observations of a non-decorrelating, uniformly moving surface are also described by \eqref{eq:phipoint}--\eqref{eq:distance}.
+where $k$ is the scalar wavenumber, $R$ the range (line-of-sight distance to the scatterer), and the primary acquisition at $t_1$ is fixed.
+Multilook observations of a non-decorrelating, uniformly moving surface are also described by \eqref{eq:phipoint}.
 Previously \cite{bamler98,rosen00}, the absolute phase of such scatterers was taken as

 This expression agrees with \eqref{eq:phia}, as